gavenhutchens/discord-bot/README.md

 ```

 ### Other prereqs

+In order to clone and run this code, it is necessary to
+your own config.json file.
+This file should contain your
+bot token, your command prefix, as well as other id's
+such as a twitch id or a channel id.

 Make sure when registering a bot with discord that you
 obtain a token value.
 This value should be stored in a